FluBBaOfWard/NitroSwan/README.md

 	In vertical games the d-pad is mapped to WS Y1-Y4.
 A, B, X & Y are mapped to WS X1-X4.

 ## Games:
-	There are 2 games that I know of that has problems.
+	There is 1 game that I know of that has problems.
 	Chou Denki Card Game.
 		You need to initialize NVRAM, this is the last item on the first page (初期化).
-	Kurupara.
-		Crashes after intro.

 ## Credits:
 	Huge thanks to Loopy for the incredible PocketNES, without it this emu would probably never have been made.